What is Urban Fantasy? Definition and Examples

 However, romance is the main plot and primary conflict in paranormal romance, while it is generally a subplot in urban fantasy.
 More than that, urban fantasies are known to have gritty violence and a tone that can get so dark it might even touch the horror genre.
 Keeping that mind, let’s see what urban fantasy looks like in action.

-A sampler of popular urban fantasy
+Examples of urban fantasy

 American Gods by Neil Gaiman

-In the bygone days, people in the United States believed in gods and mythological beings.
+In the bygone days, people in t he United States believed in gods and mythological beings.
 Indeed, immigrants brought leprechauns, elves, and all sorts of magical spirits with them when they came to the U.S. However, the influence of these deities has begun waning as belief in them dies and people turn their attention to the new gods: media and technology.

 This is the stage of Gaiman's novel, which begins with an ex-convict, Shadow, being accosted by a Mr. Wednesday, who is not all that he seems.
 Shadow soon discovers he is standing in the middle of a war between America's ideological past and future — with nothing less than the country's fate hanging in the balance.